Duncan Campbell, 1st Lord Campbell: Death

-He died between February 1453 and 21 May 1454, and was buried in the collegiate church at Kilmun, which he and his wife Margaret Stewart had founded in 1442 (see Kilmun Church).
+Duncan died between February 1453 and 21 May 1454, and was buried in the collegiate church at Kilmun, which he and his wife Margaret Stewart had founded in 1442 (see Kilmun Church).
 Their effigies can still be seen in a niche with a wide cusped arch.

-His first successor was Archibald, Master of Campbell; also known as Archibald Roy of Kilbride since he was born in Kilbride, two miles from Inverary.
+His first successor was Archibald, Master of Campbell, also known as Archibald Roy of Kilbride since he was born in Kilbride, two miles from Inverary.
 Archibald Roy of Kilbride was the 14th Campbell, the Sixth McCailen More, and 16th Knight of Lochow.

-His second son by his wife Margaret, Colin, was the founder of the Campbell of Breadalbane line (Earl of Breadalbane and Holland).
+His oldest son by his second marriage, Colin, was the founder of the Campbell of Breadalbane line (Earl of Breadalbane and Holland).
 His other sons by his second marriage, Archibald, Duncan, and Neil, created the Campbell septs of Otter, Auchinbreck, and Ormidale, respectively.

-His grandson Colin, son of Archibald 'Gillespic,' (d.
+Duncan's grandson Colin, son of Archibald 'Gillespic,' (d.
 1440) his only child by his first wife, succeeded him as Chief of the Clan Campbell.